-Notes: (1) The figures include cases involving inter-grade movement.
+Notes: (9) The figures include cases involving inter-grade movement.

-- (2) "Wastage by sector" is defined as the number of SWP in the grade who left the sector in a reference year less the number of SWP rejoining the social work field (regardless of whether the same sector or not) in the same reference year.
+- (10) "Wastage by sector" is defined as the number of SWP in the grade who left the sector in a reference year less the number of SWP rejoining the social work field (regardless of whether the same sector or not) in the same reference year.
 Under such definition, a proxy estimation has been made by assuming that the number of SWP who left the job from a sector (NGOs, SWD or local TIs, etc.) in a reference year and those who would rejoin the field again in the same reference year or afterwards would be the same as the number of SWP re-joining the field in the reference year and whose preceding post was in the same grade in that sector.
-This definition has been adopted starting from the 2010 round of the updating exercise. - (3) The figures for NGOs include SWD-subvented posts, non-SWD-subvented posts and other posts.
-Non-SWD-subvented posts include those subvented by EDB and HYAB while other posts include those in HA, non-subvented posts in NGOs and major non-conventional settings employing SWP (such as private elderly homes, private residential care homes for persons with disabilities and primary schools). - (4) There were 659 cases involving inter-grade movement, including 121 cases switching from Degree Posts to Diploma Posts and 538 cases switching from Diploma Posts to Degree Posts, which were excluded from the number of wastage cases for All Social Work Posts (please see paragraph 4.4 in Part III(A)).
+This definition has been adopted starting from the 2010 round of the updating exercise. - (11) There were 816 cases involving inter-grade movement, including 127 cases switching from Degree Posts to Diploma Posts and 689 cases switching from Diploma Posts to Degree Posts, which were excluded from the number of wastage cases for All Social Work Posts (please see paragraph 4.4 in Part III(A)).